 Yards and yards and yards of concrete with leftover paint stains and years of wear and tear and more miles on it than a Rand McNally atlas.

 I just accepted it.
 I knew it wasn’t cute and I thought it never really could be cute and I told everyone to use the front door.

 We painted the brick steps on the front of the house.
 You can see that project here.
-We had tons of paint leftover and one day I looked at that concrete and it looked back at me and I went all Thomas Edison and had a lightbulb moment.
+We had tons of paint left over and one day I looked at that concrete patio and it looked back at me and I went all Thomas Edison and had a lightbulb moment.